panda3d/panda3d-docs/programming/texturing/texture-transforms.rst

 a model before rendering.
 In this way, you can adjust the position, rotation, or scale of a texture, sliding the texture around to suit your particular needs.

-Use the following NodePath methods to do this:
+Use the following :class:`.NodePath` methods to do this:

 .. code-block:: python